0xsch1zo/celeris/README.md

 -- Splits a pane into two panes either vertically or horizontally.
 The direction argument can be either "horizonal" or "vertical" local _another_pane = window:default_pane():split("horizontal", {
-    -- TODO: why not just use a % sign dumbass size = { type = "percentage", value = 10 } -- type can be either "absolute" or "percentage".
-Size of the pane either absolute or in percentages. root = "/tmp" -- pane's working directory
+    size = "20%" -- the size of a pane can be a percentage or can be an absolute value(just omit the %) root = "/tmp" -- pane's working directory
 })